 #2) What Size Desk Do I Need for 2 Monitors?

 The size of the computer desk depends on the size of your dual monitors.
-But if you want extra workspace, anything over 55” wide and 24” would make a great desk for dual monitors.
+But if you want extra workspace, anything over 55” wide and 24” would make great dual monitor desks.
 47” for small monitors can work, but you’ll be limited on space.

-How to Choose a Double Monitor Computer Desk
+How to Choose a Dual Monitor Computer Desk

 If you’re mounting multiple monitors, you’ll want enough depth for a keyboard and room to work.
 24 inches should be plenty of room, but you can get by with less if you don’t have large monitors.